Brain Food

-Statistics and community indicators are a starting point, a launching point for a bigger story.
+Statistics and community indicators are a starting point, only one component of the full story.
 The stories behind the numbers provide important context for our indicators, painting the more complex realities of society.

 Meg Norris Meg Norris